 The Coho are hauled up the bank on a rail system.

-The fish are then counted, sex determined and transferred to specially designed tank and trailers for transport upstream above the falls.
+The fish are then counted and transferred to specially designed tank and trailers for transport upstream above the falls.

 Mill Bay and District Conservation Society - All rights reserved